 Zephyr Wind Project

+MAGI’s founding inspiration was the dream of installing a wind turbine to capture the wind for clean energy and education.
+Today the Zephyr Wind turbine, funded by private donations and grants, is owned by Mahtomedi Public Schools and sited adjacent to the high school football field.
+Our community raised the funds for the project cost, which includes the turbine plus educational links and curriculum development.
 The turbine is equipped with technology that measures potential for further wind development.
 It is expected to produce between 12,000 and 15,000 kWh of electricity per year, which will be fed into the Xcel Energy grid and credited to the school district.
 A real-time data logger is linked to the internet for use by Mahtomedi Schools.
 The Zephyr Wind Project was made possible in part by a grant from the U.S. Department of Energy and the Minnesota Department of Commerce through the American Recovery and Reinvestment Act of 2009 (ARRA).
-More info.

 Environmental Leadership Award